lucapette/web/main/content/writing/getting-started-with-kafka-streams.md

 What I mean with _just_ is a very high praise.

-I value simplicity and Kafka Streams uses a simple programming model: you write your app and then you run it.
+I value simplicity and Kafka Streams uses a simple programming model: you write your app, and then you run it.
 Just like any other app.

 It's worth underlining because most of the tooling out there with similar capabilities has a very different programming model.